Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

+There are several choices for embedding a time series into a continuous path.
+For instance, one can rely directly on a simple piece-wise linear interpolation technique.
+However, the signature is an infinite sequence, whence in practice some finite collection of terms must be selected.
+Because the magnitude of the terms exhibit factorial decay, it is usual, as in~\textcite{lyons2014rough}, to simply choose the first $n$ terms of the sequence and consider the so-called \textit{truncated signature} of depth $n$.
+Yet, if the function to be learned depends non-trivially on the higher degree terms, then crucial information has nonetheless been lost.
+A remedy might be using embedding techniques which, roughly speaking, apply a point-wise augmentation to the original stream of data before taking the signature.
+Then, the first $n$ terms of the signature may better encode the necessary information.

+On a first glance, the embedding transformation could be seen as not strictly necessary, since it duplicates the (spatial) dimension of the time-series.
+In order to answer this question, in our numerical Section~\ref{sec:numerics}, we compare the performance of the signature method with and without embedding transformations.

-We notice that there are several choices of embedding a time series into a continuous path.
-In the present paper, we employ, sequentially, two embedding techniques\footnote{In the cited reference there is also the ``piecewise linear interpolation'' technique.} that we define in the following: (a) the lead-lag transformation, and (b) the time-joined path.
+In the present paper, we employ, sequentially, two embedding techniques that we define in the following: (a) the Hoff lead-lag transformation (\textcite{hoff2006brownian} and~\textcite{flint2016discretely}), and (b) the time-joined path.